digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-13.md

 * ITEA proposal led by VV has been submitted involving digital twins

 #### Carlos Hansen
-* Keep working in the model of the seingle joints for the Robotic Arms
+* Keep working in the model of the single joints for the Robotic Arms
-* A Real Time comunication setup to comunicate with the UR Robots is functional with a step-by-step setup for anyone interested.
+* A Real Time comunication setup to comunicate with the UR Robots, using Python, is functional with a step-by-step setup for anyone interested.

 #### Casper Thule
 * Similar to claudio